jrobin896/my-diet/deficit.md

 # my-diet/maintenance
-File to track maintenance calories.
+File to track deficit calories.
 - Follow this diet when you are cut

 Meal 01